 Walls that are longer than 24’ (or 40’ with one butt joint)

-After the starter strip is installed, any walls longer than 24 feet must have a “reveal” trim or one staggered butt joint.
-When using a butt joint, the maximum length is increased to 40′ before a reveal trim is needed.
+After the starter strip is installed, walls longer than 24 feet require either a “reveal” trim or a staggered butt joint.
+When using a butt joint, the maximum wall length increases to 40 feet before a reveal trim becomes necessary.

-Our planks and components expand and contract ¼ of an inch (6 mm) over 24 feet (7.3 m), measured at a 54°F (30°C) temperature range.
-Due to this movement, our reveal trims are used to ensure the materials have enough space to move.
-These trims are installed perpendicular to the planks in both horizontal and vertical applications.
-They come in single-piece or set options.
+Our planks and components expand and contract by ¼ of an inch (6 mm) over a 24-foot (7.3 m) length within a temperature range of 54°F (30°C).
+To accommodate this movement, reveal trims are essential to provide adequate space for expansion and contraction.
+These trims, available in single-piece and two-piece options, are installed perpendicular to the planks in both horizontal and vertical applications.

-• Traditional Flat Reveal Set: The largest flat reveal available.
+- Traditional Flat Reveal Set: The largest flat reveal in our lineup, ideal for significant coverage.

-• Craftsman U-Reveal Set: Very similar to our Craftsman T&G U-Reveal, with out the specific Tongue & Groove Plank design.
+- Craftsman U-Reveal Set: Similar in appearance to the Craftsman T&G U-Reveal but without the specific Tongue & Groove design.

 Butt Joints